 Both these devices do a great job at taming frizz and flyaways and act as a styling concentrator.
 Apparently, there were a lot of complaints about how the Supersonic and Airwrap created a lot of flyaways.
 Probably because the air speed was so strong.
 Recently they both came out with a new flyaway attachment that helps to diminish unruly hairs and hold them in place while styling.

 I’ve never had any issues in terms of getting burned or injured while using either of these devices.
 Sometimes, if I use the Airwrap curler attachments too close to my scalp, it can get a bit too hot.
-Additionally, you need to be careful when switching out the Airwrap barrels, as they can get a bit hot—just make sure to hold them from the tip.

 The Supersonic is very easy to use.
 And the magnetic attachments come in clutch when you need to swap things out quickly.
 The Airwrap, on the other hand, takes a bit of time to learn the ropes.
-Interchanging the curling barrels can be a total pain.
-But the brand just released new barrels as part of their latest Airwrap launch.
+Interchanging the curling barrels used to be a total pain.
+But the brand released new barrels as part of their latest Airwrap launch.
 One curling barrel can now create clockwise and counterclockwise curls—absolute geniuses!

 The Supersonic device doesn’t come with any sort of storage system.
 And I’ve admittedly just thrown my Supersonic in a drawer with zero protection.
 This isn’t the case with the Airwrap.
 This expensive device comes with a fancy storage case to conveniently store all of the attachments it comes with.
 While I love the idea behind this, I kinda hate how big and bulky the storage case is.
 I live in a small apartment in NYC and don’t have enough space for this large case.
 I wish Dyson would come out with something that is a bit sleeker.